 A nursing home administrator who engages in misconduct and subsequently causes an injury to a patient could be held liable in addition to the facility itself.
 A nursing home may be responsible for failing to secure a license, negligent hiring, or a lack of care in supervising staff.

 According to data from the Centers for Disease Control and Prevention (CDC), pressure ulcers—more commonly known as bedsores—are among the most frequent forms of harm to those living in nursing homes.
 N.J.R.S. §26:2H-12.55 requires assisted living facilities to replace their mattresses with beds that feature pressure redistribution in order to prevent bedsores.

 This practice reduces the risk of stage 1 pressure ulcers specifically, but CDC data suggests that stage 2 bedsores are among the most common type.
 It follows that if an individual is not proactively cared for, he or she could still sustain pressure ulcers despite consistent mattress replacements.

 Failure to act in accordance with the required duties of due care could be cited during a lawsuit for medical negligence.
-A seasoned nursing home abuse attorney in Vineland could help you pinpoint this and other forms of neglect in a personal injury claim.
+A seasoned attorney in Vineland could help you pinpoint this and other forms of neglect in a nursing home abuse claim.

 Furthermore, a nursing home employee’s lack of care which causes a patient’s injury could be considered evidence of negligence in a lawsuit.
-A well-informed lawyer in Vineland who has experience with nursing home abuse cases could be a beneficial advocate during this type of litigation.
+A well-informed lawyer who has experience with nursing home abuse cases could be a beneficial advocate during this civil litigation.